-Born in Cyprus in 1949, Mr. Riris completed his high-school education in Cyprus, before continuing his higher education and professional qualifications at Birmingham City University.
-Kyriacos completed his professional exams with the Association of Certified Chartered Accountants (ACCA) in the UK in 1975, becoming a Fellow of the Association of Certified Accountants in 1985.
-Since 1976 his work experience has largely taken place in Greece, including promotion to Partner in 1984.
-During his professional career in Greece, he has been a member of the Executive Committee of the Greek Firm of PwC.
-In the role of Senior Partner of PwC, his responsibilities have successively included that of Managing Partner of the Audit and the Advisory/Consulting Lines of Service respectively, and later Deputy Territory Senior Partner for a period in excess of 5 years.
-As Partner responsible for the Audit Line of Service of PwC, he undertook and presented sustainability studies, reorganization and redesigning of internal functions and internal control methodologies for a large number of Greek and Multinational companies.
-Moreover, this experience included the valuation of companies for the purpose of mergers & acquisitions.
-In 2009, he was voted Chairman of the Board of PwC in Greece, and it is in this position that his career with the Firm ended on June 30, 2014.
-With a career spanning some 40 years he has accumulated vast experience with both Domestic and Multinational entities in a variety of sectors and industries, including Manufacturing, Shipping, Commerce, Food & Beverages, Construction, Pharmaceuticals, Financial Services, and Information Systems, to name a few.
-Additionally, he gained extensive experience in the Hospitality and Leisure industry, with emphasis in large luxury resorts and city hotels, has been gained.
+Kyriakos Riris completed his high-school education in Cyprus, before continuing his higher education and professional qualifications at Birmingham Polytechnic.
+He completed his professional exams with the Association of Certified Chartered Accountants (ACCA) in the UK in 1975, becoming a Fellow of the Association of Certified Accountants in 1985.
+Since 1976 he has worked mostly in Greece.
+He was a member of the Executive Committee of PwC Greece and became a Partner in 1984.
+His responsibilities have included that of Managing Partner of the Audit and the Advisory/Consulting Departments respectively, and later Deputy Territory Senior Partner.
+In 2009, he was elected as Chairman of the Board of PwC in Greece, retiring from that position in 2014.
+With a career spanning some 40 years, Kyriacos has accumulated vast experience with both domestic and multinational entities in a variety of sectors and industries, including manufacturing, shipping, commerce, food & beverages, construction, pharmaceuticals, financial services, and information systems.

-Born in 1964, Mr. Antholis is director and CEO of the Miller Center, a nonpartisan affiliate of the University of Virginia that specializes in presidential scholarship, public policy, and political history.
-From 2004 to 2014, he was managing director at the Brookings Institution.
+William Antholis is director and CEO of the Miller Center, a nonpartisan affiliate of the University of Virginia that specializes in presidential scholarship, public policy, and political history.
+From 2004 to 2014, he was Managing Director of the Brookings Institution.
 He has also served in government, including at the White House’s National Security Council and National Economic Council, and at the U.S. State Department’s policy planning staff and bureau of economic affairs.
 He has published two books, as well as dozens of articles, book chapters, and opinion pieces on U.S. politics, U.S. foreign policy, international organizations, the G8, climate change, and trade.
-He earned his Ph.D. from Yale University in politics (1993) and his B.A. from the University of Virginia in government and foreign affairs (1986).
+He earned his Ph.D. from Yale University in politics (1993) and his BA from the University of Virginia in government and foreign affairs (1986).

-Born in 1962 in Athens, Greece, Mr. Papalexopoulos started his career as a business consultant of McKinsey & Company Inc. in USA and Germany.
-Subsequently, he joined TITAN in 1989 and is the Chief Executive Officer of TITAN Cement Company S.A. since 1996.
-He is Vice Chairman of the Board of the Hellenic Federation of Enterprises (SEV), and a member of the Board of the Foundation for Economic and Industrial Research (IOBE), the Hellenic Foundation for European and Foreign Policy (ELIAMEP) and the European Round Table for Industrialists (ERT).
-He holds an M.Sc. in Electrical Engineering from the Swiss Federal Institute of Technology (ETHZ-1985) and an M.B.A. from Harvard Business School (1987).
+Dimitri Papalexopoulos started his career as a business consultant for McKinsey & Company Inc. in the USA and Germany.
+He then joined TITAN in 1989 and in 1996 he assumed the position of Chief Executive Officer.
+He is Chairman of the Board of the Hellenic Federation of Enterprises (SEV), Vice-Chairman of the European Round Table for Industry (ERT) and chairs the ERT’s Energy Transition & Climate Change Committee.
+He is a member of the Board of the Foundation for Economic and Industrial Research (IOBE), the Hellenic Foundation for European and Foreign Policy (ELIAMEP) and of Endeavor Greece.
+He holds a M.Sc. in Electrical Engineering from the Swiss Federal Institute of Technology (ETHZ) and an MBA from Harvard Business School.

-Born in 1948, Ms. Zulficar is one of the founding partners of Zulficar & Partners Law Firm, a specialized law firm of eight partners and more than 35 associates, which was established in June 2009 and grew into one of the best ranked law firms in Egypt.
-She was previously senior partner at Shalakany Law Firm and Chair of its Executive Committee for many years.
-Ms. Zulficar is recognized in local and international legal circles as a precedents setter and one of Egypt’s most prominent corporate, banking and project finance attorneys.
+Mona Zulficar is one of the founding partners of Zulficar & Partners Law Firm, a specialized law firm, which has become one of the best ranked law firms in Egypt since it was established in June 2009.
+She was previously senior partner at Shalakany Law Firm, serving as Chair of its Executive Committee for many years.
+She is recognized in local and international legal circles as a precedent’s setter and one of Egypt’s most prominent corporate, banking and project finance attorneys.
 As an M&A and capital markets transactions specialist, she has led negotiations on some of Egypt’s and the Middle East’s largest and most complex successful transactions over the past three decades.
-Ms. Zulficar has also played an instrumental role in modernizing and reforming economic and banking laws and regulations as a former member of the board of the Central Bank of Egypt and as a prominent member of national drafting committees.
+Mona Zulficar has also played an instrumental role in modernizing and reforming economic and banking laws and regulations as a former member of the board of the Central Bank of Egypt and as a prominent member of national drafting committees.
 She is also a leading human rights activist, recognized locally and internationally and has initiated several successful campaigns for new legislation including women’s rights, freedom of opinion and family courts.
-She served as VP of the Constitutional Committee of 50 and played a key role in drafting the 2014 Egyptian Constitution, and is currently member of the National Council for Human Rights.
-Ms. Zulficar has served as Non-Executive Chairperson of EFG Hermes since 2008.
-She has recently been elected President of the Egyptian Microfinance Federation and has been chairing several NGOs active in social development and microfinance to poor women.
-Internationally, she has served as elected member of the international Advisory Committee of the United Nations Human Rights Council for two terms, ending in 2011.
-She holds a Bachelor of Science in Economics and Political Science from Cairo University and an LLM from Mansoura University as well as an honorary doctorate degree in law from the University of Zurich.
+She served as VP of the Constitutional Committee of 50 and played a key role in drafting the 2014 Egyptian Constitution and is currently member of the National Council for Human Rights.
+She has served as Non-Executive Chairperson of EFG Hermes since 2008.
+In 2015, she was elected President of the Egyptian Microfinance Federation and has been chairing several NGOs active in providing social development and microfinance to poor women.
+Internationally, she served as elected member of the international Advisory Committee of the United Nations Human Rights Council for two terms, ending in 2011.
+She holds a Bachelor of Science in Economics and Political Science from Cairo University and an LL.M. from Mansoura University, as well as an honorary doctorate degree in law from the University of Zurich.